-The problem inherent in this code lies in the missing "update" clause of the for loop.
-The code that advances the iterator is moved into the body of the for loop out of necessity, since it also returns the next object.
-The new and improved syntax that does the same thing as the previous code snippet is:
+The problem inherent in this code lies in the missing update clause of the for loop.
+The code that advances the iterator is moved into the body of the for loop out of necessity, because it also returns the next object.
+The new and improved syntax that does the same thing as the previous code snippet is as follows: